hyperbola88/wordle/README.md

 > Live demo at https://react-wordle-hyperbola88.web.app

 ## General Information
-- Try to guess 5-letter word in Russian in 6 attempts!
+- Try to guess 5-letter word in 6 attempts!

 ## Technologies Used